The 2nd interview with the IND

 Read below about what happens in the medical examination:

-• During the interview, the IND asks questions about the reasons why you fled.
-The IND also asks further questions about your answers.
+• During the interview, an IND employee asks questions about the reasons why you fled.

 • Be honest, and explain in detail and clearly about why you fled.

-• The IND is aware of the general situation in your country.
-Tell them why you personally need protection.
+• Explain why you personally need protection.
+The IND is aware of the general situation in your country.
+Therefore, it is important that you explain why you are in danger.

 • Sometimes it is difficult to talk about your flight.
 Explain this clearly to the IND if you find it difficult to talk about anything, or if there is something you do not remember.

-• If you have any scars or physical or psychological complaints related to your flight, tell the IND this.
+• Do you have scars, physical or psychological complaints related to your flight?
+Tell the IND about this.
 The IND may offer you a medical examination.

 • The IND will compile a report of the interview.
-After the interview, discuss the IND report with your lawyer.
+The day after the interview, discuss the IND report with your lawyer.
 Tell your lawyer if any information is missing or incorrect in the IND report.